bradleyeckert/chad/doc/flash.md

 They come in an 8-pin package, transfer 4 bits per clock, and can be clocked at over 100 MHz.

-The fundamental unit of SPI flash is the 256-byte page.
+The fundamental unit of SPI flash is the 4KB sector.
 It's a simple enough abstraction.
 On-chip flash could be adapted to it.
-A 16-bit cell will address 16M bytes of flash.
+A 16-bit cell will address 64K sectors, or 256M bytes of flash.
-You have to erase a 4K sector before writing it.
+We would rather not tie up 4K bytes of RAM on a buffer for an entire sector.
+A 256-byte page buffer is more workable, compatible with the "page program" command.
-The basic primitives for writing to flash use a 256-byte page buffer:
+The basic primitives for writing to flash are:

 - `fwall` *( sector magic -- )* Set the first writable 4K flash sector.
 *magic* works like a PIN number.
-- `fpage` *( -- u-addr )* Address of the current page number.
+- `sector` *( -- u-addr )* Address of the current flash sector number number.
-- `fidx` *( -- c-addr )* Address of an 8-bit index into the page buffer.
+- `ep` *( -- u-addr )* Address of a 12-bit index into the sector.
-- `fnew` *( sector -- )* Set the flash page to sector*16, idx to 0,
-and erase the 4K sector.
+- `fnew` *( u -- ior )* Set `sector` to u, `fp` to 0, and erase the 4K sector.
 - `fc,` *( c -- )* Append a byte to the page buffer.
 If the page is full, write the page to flash.
 If it's the first page in a sector, erase it first.
 - `fw,` *( w -- )* Append a 16-bit word to the page buffer in little-endian order.